top of page

 Q: What time does Sunday School start?

-A: Sunday School starts at 9:30AM and last approximately 50 minutes to an hour.
+A: Sunday School starts at 7 pm and last approximately one hour.

 Sacraments in our church